Researching and reducing threats to Senegal’s marine mammals and turtles.

 - Engage with the Ministry of Environment (Water and Forestry, Marine Protected Areas, National Parks) and the Ministry of Fisheries to grow their awareness of the problems facing marine mammals and turtles, increase their understanding of how existing laws are enforced and improve their application

-- Conducting beach surveys and establishing reporting networks and a rapid response team to record stranded marine mammals and turtles along Senegal’s entire coastline.
-By collecting stranding information throughout the year over multiple years, we are will be able to estimate of trends in mortality by species, season, and cause (fisheries bycatch, offshore gas exploration, natural, etc.).
+- Conducting beach surveys (read our latest update) and establishing reporting networks and a rapid response team to record stranded marine mammals and turtles along Senegal’s entire coastline.
+By collecting stranding information throughout the year over multiple years, we are will be able to estimate of trends in mortality by species, season, and cause (fisheries bycatch, offshore gas exploration, natural etc).
 It’s also a way to assess temporal trends of biodiversity of cetaceans and marine turtles, to detect any unusual mortality events (UMEs), and to estimate the impact of human activities in real time in Senegalese waters.

 THANK YOU TO OUR SUPPORTERS